espadrine/sc/doc/Readme.md

     {
       port: 80,     // The port to listen to.
       security: {
+        secure: true,
         key: 'https.key',
         cert: 'https.crt',
         ca: 'https.ca'
       }
     }

-If you provide the relevant HTTPS files, the server will be secure.
+If you provide the relevant HTTPS files and set the `secure` option to true, the server will be secure.

 `camp.createServer` creates a Camp instance directly, and `camp.createSecureCamp` creates an HTTPS Camp instance.
 The latter takes the